Proven Track Record of Growing Businesses

 Alex holds a Bachelor of Arts and Bachelor of Business Administration from Boston University where he was elected to Phi Beta Kappa, and an MBA from the Anderson School at UCLA where he was a Venture Development Program Fellow.

-Alex currently serves on the Board of Directors for 280 Group, Prove Partners, RedCat Systems, Wave Crest Capital Finance, and on the Board of Advisors for Charollais Capital and NWCC.
+Alex currently serves on the Board of Directors for 280 Group, EverOps, Lerner Solutions, Prove Partners, RedCat Systems, and Semify.
 Alex also volunteers as a SCORE/SBA mentor helping to advise entrepreneurs in the Southern California area.

-Chris is a General Partner at Riviera Capital.
-Prior to co-founding Riviera capital, Chris was the Chairman of a southern California based healthcare company, Canaan Health Care.
+Chris is the co-founder and Managing Partner at Riviera Capital.
+Prior to co-founding Riviera Capital, Chris was the Chairman of a southern California based healthcare company, Canaan Health Care.
 In that role, the business grew from inception to profitability to become one of the leaders in the space and still achieving double digit growth.